Military &

 After his time enlisted, Aaron served his local community as a volunteer EMT working his way to the position of 1st Lieutenant within that department.
 During that time, he also worked as an LNA in the Neuro Special Care Unit at Dartmouth Hitchcock Medical Center.
 Aaron later used his GI Bill to get his bachelor’s in healthcare management from Colby-Sawyer College.

-Aaron currently serves as the NH Chapter President for Fishing for the Mission ‘22, a nonprofit organization focused on providing a therapeutic approach to help heal veterans through fishing.
-The organization also aims to raise awareness about the alarming statistic of 22 or more veterans lost to suicide each day in the United States.
+Aaron is a Founder and serves as President of Labyrinth Therapeutic Services, a nonprofit organization providing unique peer support services for active duty military, veterans, and first responders.
+Labyrinth also eliminates barriers for these warriors accessing top tier mental health care with culturally competent providers.
+Additionally, Aaron currently serves as the NH Chapter President for Fishing for the Mission ‘22, a nonprofit organization focused on providing a therapeutic approach to help heal veterans through fishing.
+Both organizations aim to raise awareness about the alarming statistic of 22 or more veterans lost to suicide each day in the United States.

 NO ONE FIGHTS ALONE.